Brazil risks 'economic collapse' over virus lockdown: minister - RFI

 Brazil could face "economic collapse" in a month's time due to stay-at-home measures to stem the coronavirus outbreak, with food shortages and "social disorder," Economy Minister Paulo Guedes warned Thursday.

-"Within about 30 days, there may start to be shortages on (store) shelves and production may become disorganized, leading to a system of economic collapse, of social disorder," said Guedes.
+Brazil, Latin America's biggest economy, is also the epicenter of the coronavirus pandemic in the region.

-"This is a serious alert," he added, speaking alongside far-right President Jair Bolsonaro, who opposes stay-at-home measures.
+But far-right President Jair Bolsonaro -- who appeared alongside Guedes, his free-market economics guru -- opposes stay-at-home measures to slow the virus, saying they are unnecessarily damaging the economy.

-Brazil is the epicenter of the pandemic in Latin America, with more than 135,000 cases and 9,146 deaths.
+"Within about 30 days, there may start to be shortages on (store) shelves and production may become disorganized, leading to a system of economic collapse, of social disorder," Guedes said.

 "But there is a problem that's worrying us more and more... and that's the issue of jobs, of the stalled economy," Bolsonaro added.